By Thienthy Nguyen, Jenny Tai, Dylan Romero, and Dr. Alexis Dang

 - Requires an enclosed build volume or heated enclosure with part cooling fans turned off.

 With the level of difficulty involved with printing ABS material, the market has opened up for different types of filaments that are potentially more sustainable and eco-friendly.
 Competitors of Stratasys previously setting their sights exclusively on ABS printers have since experienced a change in that mindset.
-CEOs like Andrew Rutter of Type A Machines, a manufacturer of machines that are certainly capable of printing with ABS, have chosen instead to focus on more sustainable options:
+CEOs like Andrew Rutter of Type A Machines, a manufacturer of 3D printers that are certainly capable of printing with ABS, have chosen instead to focus on the following more sustainable options.

 PLA (Polylactic Acid)